UK Customer’s Perceptions of Queuing

 - Less than 3% of people would spend their time speaking to other people in the queue

-Psychology behind queuing and how this can be harnessed to improve queuing experience
+Psychology of queuing and how this can be harnessed to improve queuing experience

 David Maister, an expert on business management practices, defined key principles about how people experience waiting and what businesses could do to make a wait feel less onerous.